Physical Medicine and Rehabilitation for Morton Neuroma Clinical Presentation

 Physical

 Many sources acknowledge that the examination of patients with Morton's neuroma frequently is negative.
-Most often, sensation is wholly intact and maneuvers are unsuccessful in reproducing the characteristic pain.
+However, studies have shown that a clinical history and examination may be more sensitive than ultrasonography or magnetic resonance imaging (MRI).
+[6, 12] Most often, sensation is wholly intact and maneuvers are unsuccessful in reproducing the characteristic pain.
 Palpation of the actual neuroma seldom is successful.
 Most clinicians focus on the history and on the lack of additional findings that might suggest other disorders.

 • Firm squeezing of the metatarsal heads with one hand while applying direct pressure to the dorsal and plantar interspace with the other hand may elicit radiating neuropathic pain.
 Pain localized only to the plantar aspect of the webspace also may be consistent with Morton's neuroma.